-- 3.3 This represents the cost of parks, cemeteries and poop scoop schemes in the non-parished area of Hinckley.
+- 3.3 This represents the cost of parks and cemeteries in the non-parished area of Hinckley.
 Whilst the cost will only fall on the residents of this area, the net expenditure is built into the service totals above and must be included in the Council's overall budget requirement for Council Tax purposes. - 3.4 The proposed budgets for the Special Expenses area have been compiled in accordance with the approved Budget Strategy and the taking advantage of the £5 Council Tax rise under the 2016/17 settlement available to councils that have historically kept been in a low taxing position.
-A final budget report is to be presented to the Hinckley Area Committee detailing the recommendations contained in this report on the 23rd January 2017.
+A budget report was presented to the Hinckley Area Committee on the 23rd January 2017.